Solar Balmer Lines

 Discussion of Results and Conclusion

 The above ‘experiment’ required minimal equipment other than a PC with Internet access and some form of pixel ruler software loaded.
 All the same, it yielded a result differing from the well-established theoretical value (of the Rydberg constant for Hydrogen) by just 64 ppm.
-Albeit dwarfed somewhat by the measurement’s error margin of +- 740 ppm which arises from the uncertainty (B22 above) in the value of the Balmer series limit value (B21) .
+Albeit dwarfed somewhat by the measurement’s error margin of +- 740 ppm which arises from the uncertainty (B22 above) in the value of the Balmer series limit value (B21).
 Another very encouraging aspect of the results obtained was that the calibrated wavelengths of Balmer series lines were in good agreement with their established values and that there was an excellent correlation (B23 above) of wavelengths against the Balmer series number pattern n^2/(n^2 – 4).

-Theoretically, the regression line should go through the origin but the y-intercept obtained (C21 above) is very small and also dwarfed by the associated error margin of nearly 4 Å. One could “force through zero” using options available in the Excel “linest” function but otherwise, just accept that the small offset obtained is an expected artefact of the statistical process.
+Theoretically, the regression line should go through the origin but the y-intercept obtained (C21 above) is very small and also dwarfed by the associated error margin of nearly 4 Å. One could “force through zero” using options available in the Excel “linest” function but otherwise, just accept that the small offset obtained is an expected artifact of the statistical process.

 From an educational perspective, this ‘practical’ would hopefully provide students with an opportunity to learn about some of the most prominent lines in the solar spectrum and to understand the Rydberg equation particularly as it applies to the Balmer series members in the visible spectrum.
-It should also encourage careful measurement along with the use of calibration curves and of regression analysis as well as the skill of determining appropriate measurement error margins.
+It should also encourage careful measurement along with the use of calibration curves and regression analysis as well as the skill of determining appropriate measurement error margins.

 Appendix A: The Flash Spectrum of the Sun